HimanshuAwasthi95/Blog/blog/Pandas_A_Powerful_tool_of_DataAnalysis.md

 The power you have when you use pandas is that it is a Tool which gives you freedom to play with any structure of data like CSV and text files, Microsoft Excel, SQL databases, and the fast HDF5 format or even a webpage.

+Pandas gives you super-power to handle missing data also you can perform split, apply, combine operations on data sets using group by functionality.
+A lot of more cool facts which made Pandas more powerful tool for Data Scientist.

 ## Lets Dive into Pandas:

 ### Installing Pandas: